rodmel/Transport-Accident-Analysis/README.md

 ### Introduction
 The Government of Canada's [**Open Data Portal**](http://open.canada.ca/en) has provided an [open dataset](http://open.canada.ca/data/en/dataset/1eb9eba7-71d1-4b30-9fb1-30cbdab7e63a) containing 13-year records of all police-reported motor vehicle collisions on public roads in Canada from 1999 to 2011.
 The data are provided by the provinces and territories to federal government and combined as national-level collision database.

-This project conducts statistical data analysis of the collision datasets using R application and aims to find conclusion to the folloiwng defined hypotheses:
+This project conducts statistical data analysis of the collision datasets using R application and aims to find conclusion to the following questions:

 1. [Which types of vehicular collisions have high trend of fatalities and injuries from 1999 to 2011?](doc/H01/Hypothesis_01.md)
 2. [Which passenger seat position in the Light Duty Vehicles is the safest/most dangerous?](doc/H02/Hypothesis_02.md)